 Edge cases to know

 If user_protected is true, the participant's account is private and their follow graph is not visible to any third party.
 You have three options: reject the entry, ask the participant to make their account public for verification, or use account-ownership verification (covered below) to confirm they own the handle and then accept the entry on a manual override.
-In our experience, less than 1% of giveaway participants have private accounts, so a hard reject with a clear message is usually fine.
+In our experience, fewer than 1% of giveaway participants have private accounts, so a hard reject with a clear message is usually fine.

 Check 2: Did the User Retweet a Tweet?

 "Retweet this post to enter."
 Standard mechanic for boosting reach.
+The /check-retweet endpoint returns a boolean and paginates for large lists.

 Endpoint: POST https://api.sorsa.io/v3/check-retweet